Me-AnaMRamos/Life-Insurance-Assessment/README.md

 * File: LIA_Hyperparameter_tutorial_Solution.ipynb
 * Description: This notebook presents the solutions to the exercises provided in the interactive tutorial, offering users a reference point to compare their own implementations.
 ### Hyperparameter Tuning
 Folders with names containing "Tuner" contain optimal hyperparameter values obtained through searches for different models.
-These folders serve as valuable resources for fine-tuning model performance.
+These folders serve as valuable resources for fine-tuning the models and reproduce the obtained results.